WGUNDERWOOD/motifcluster/README.md

 ### License

-This repository,
+This repository
-along with its included R package and Python package, are all licensed under
+and its included R and Python packages are all licensed under
 [GPLv3](http://gplv3.fsf.org/).